MatteP1/thesis/Tasks.md

 - [x] State and prove Hocap style Spec of M&S queue with locks
   - [x] Make Q a proposition in enqueue
   - [x] Define notation for the ownership of the contents of the queue. (e.g. queue_content_auth and queue_content_frac)
   - [ ] Don't mention iname.
-Use namespaces.
-Say that there is some invariant namespace N(uparrow), and the viewshift can use anything N(uparrow), written Top\N(uparrow).
-The N is the prefix in the namespace N(uparrow)
+Use namespaces
   - [x] Move auth and All into same position in queue invariant

 - [x] Clean up proof of concurrent spec for M&S queue with locks in Coq